joshua-9402/cpet-140-final-project/README.md

 > Notes:
 > - `UI.cpp`, `UI.h`, `db.cpp` and `db.h` are OFF LIMITS especially for `constructUI()` and `switchToUI()` functions (in `UI.cpp`).
 >   - For bugs, please file an issue instead.
->   - For enhancements, please discuss with the maintainers first or file an issue regarding the enhancement.
+>   - For enhancements, please discuss with the maintainer first or file an issue regarding the enhancement.
 >   - For adding new UIs, please file an issue first to discuss the addition.
 > - When contributing code, please ensure that your code adheres to the coding conventions outlined below.
 > - Any significant deviations from the coding conventions should be explained in the PR / commit description, or it will be rejected.